Chicken Raising Tips for Beginners

 There are great expectations and frazzled nerves.
 Mind-boggling conversations occur.
 “You can’t choose that chick.
 It’s just like mine.”

-Disapproving look from the store staff placing the chicks in a box.
+A disapproving look from the store staff as they placed the chicks in a box.
 Hushed, angry whisper, “Just choose a chick!”

 Then, you get to stand in line with the box of chicks.
 Naturally, there is a line of ten people behind you.
 “Mom, who gets to hold the box in the car?”